MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-ks-topology.md

 ---
-title: "ks.topology"
+title: "!ks.topology"
-description: "The ks.topology extension displays a sorted graph of the internal topology of the filter closest to Object."
+description: "The !ks.topology extension displays a sorted graph of the internal topology of the filter closest to Object."
-keywords: ["ks.topology Windows Debugging"] ms.date: 05/23/2017
+keywords: ["!ks.topology Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref